nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/payment/index.md

 #### POST /v1/payments

-This endpoint executes a payment event.
+This endpoint executes a `payment event`.
 As mentioned above, a single payment event may contain multiple payment orders.
 The request parameters are listed below:

 Field | Description | Type
 -----|-------------|-------